Intellectual Property Release Form Fill out the template

 Fill out the template

-This document is different than a Licence Agreement.
-In that case, the artist or owner of the work maintains all of their rights but allows another to use their work for the payment of royalties and subject to certain terms.
+An intellectual property release is different from a licence agreement.
+In a licence, the artist or owner of the work maintains all of their rights but allows another to use their work for the payment of royalties and subject to certain terms.

 Intellectual property in Canada is governed by federal law, with the main statutes being the Copyright Act (R.S.C., 1985, c.
 C-42), the Trademarks Act (R.S.C., 1985, c.
 T-13), and the Patent Act (R.S.C., 1985, c.
 P-4).
 It is best practice to include as much detail about the work as possible, in the Intellectual Property Release Agreement, so that if a dispute should arise, the rights to the specific work are clear.